garylirocks/quickrefs/sql-server.markdown

 - Hardware constraints
 - Suboptimal query constructs
 - SARGability
-  - Able to use *SEEK* on operation on index, instead of scanning the entire index or table
+  - Able to use *SEEK* operation on index, instead of scanning the entire index or table
   - Wildcard on the left: `LIKE %word`, make the query non-SARGable
 - Missing indexes
   - recommendations in `sys.dm_db_missing_index_details`